Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Conclusions

 \section{Conclusions}

 ~ In this paper, we proposed a lightweight and efficient Cross-receptive Focused Inference Network (CFIN) for SISR.
-Specifically, we proposed a Cross-scale Information Aggregation Module (CIAM) composed of Redundant Information Filter Units (RIFUs) for filtering redundant information.
-Meanwhile, a Cross-receptive Field Guide Transformer (CFGT) is proposed for fine-grained information learning.
-In CFGT, Context Guided Max (CGM) is introduced to dynamically adjust the attention combined with neurons, and the cross-connection strategy is used to fuse context information across scales to meet the requirements of long-distance modeling.
-Extensive experiments have shown that CFIN can strike a good balance between the performance and complexity of the model.
+The network consists of sequentially cascaded CT Blocks, each composed of a Cross-scale Information Aggregation Module (CIAM) and a Cross-receptive Field Guide Transformer (CFGT).
+By removing redundant features and combining contextual information to dynamically perform image restoration, our method can effectively fuse the advantages of CNN and Transformer.
+Extensive experiments have shown that our CFIN can effectively combine contextual information for fine-grained learning, which strike a good balance between the performance and complexity of the model and outperform existing state-of-the-art methods.